Cleavage (embryo): Meroblastic

-In human embryonic development at the eight-cell stage, having undergone three cleavages the embryo goes through some changes as it develops into a blastocyst.
-At the eight-cell stage the blastomeres are round, and only loosely adhered.
-With further division in the process of compaction the cells become flattened, and develop an inside-out polarity that optimises the cell to cell contact between them.
-They begin to tightly adhere as gap junctions are formed, and tight junctions are developed with the other blastomeres.
-At the 16–32 cell stage the compacted embryo is called a morula.
+In human embryonic development at the eight-cell stage, having undergone three cleavages the embryo starts to change shape as it develops into a morula and then a blastocyst.
+At the eight-cell stage the blastomeres are initially round, and only loosely adhered.
+With further division in the process of compaction the cells flatten onto one another.
+At the 16–cell stage the compacted embryo is called a morula.
 Once the embryo has divided into 16 cells, it begins to resemble a mulberry, hence the name morula (Latin, morus: mulberry).
+Concomitantly, they develop an inside-out polarity that provides distinct characteristics and functions to their cell-cell and cell-medium interfaces.
+As surface cells become epithelial, they begin to tightly adhere as gap junctions are formed, and tight junctions are developed with the other blastomeres.
 With further compaction the individual outer blastomeres, the trophoblasts, become indistinguishable as they become organised into a thin sheet of tightly adhered epithelial cells.
 They are still enclosed within the zona pellucida.
-This compaction serves to make the structure watertight, to contain the fluid that the cells will later secrete.
+The morula is now watertight, to contain the fluid that the cells will later pump into the embryo to transform it into the blastocyst.

-The morula enters the uterus after three or four days, and begins to take in fluid, as sodium-potassium pumps on the trophoblasts pump sodium into the morula, drawing in water from the maternal environment to become blastocoelic fluid.
-Hydrostatic pressure of the fluid creates a large cavity in the morula called a blastocoel.
+In humans, the morula enters the uterus after three or four days, and begins to take in fluid, as sodium-potassium pumps on the trophoblasts pump sodium into the morula, drawing in water by osmosis from the maternal environment to become blastocoelic fluid.
+As a consequence to increased osmotic pressure, the accumulation of fluid raises the hydrostatic pressure inside the embryo.
+Hydrostatic pressure breaks open cell-cell contacts within the embryo by hydraulic fracturing.
+Initially dispersed in hundreds of water pockets throughout the embryo, the fluid collects into a single large cavity, called blastocoel, following a process akin to Ostwald ripening.
 Embryoblast cells also known as the inner cell mass form a compact mass of cells at the embryonic pole on one side of the cavity that will go on to produce the embryo proper.
 The embryo is now termed a blastocyst.
 The trophoblasts will eventually give rise to the embryonic contribution to the placenta called the chorion.

 A single cell can be removed from a pre-compaction eight-cell embryo and used for genetic screening, and the embryo will recover.

+Differences exist between cleavage in placental mammals and other mammals.